Slideshow776/Pride-Art-2022/README.md

         As for now the left stick and pad will be used for movements, and the 4 colored buttons for actions.
 'A' will be the dodge button.

-4. Aesthetics: the visual, audio, narrative, and psychological aspects of the game
+4. Aesthetics: the visual, audio, narrative, and psychological aspects of the game :green_heart:
     * **Describe the style and feel of the game.**

         Fast paced, simple graphics, classical video-game esthetics.